junxit/us-congress-bills-115/metadata.md

 - 2017-11-29 — Senate amendment agreed to: Amendment SA 1637 agreed to in Senate by Unanimous Consent.
 - 2017-11-29 — Senate amendment proposed (on the floor): Amendment SA 1637 proposed by Senator McConnell for Senator Hoeven.(consideration: CR S7470; text: CR S7490)
 - 2017-11-29 — Senate amendment submitted
+- 2017-11-30 — Message on Senate action sent to the House.
+- 2017-11-30 — Received in the House.
+- 2017-11-30 — Referred to the House Committee on Education and the Workforce.